Whether you’re shooting video or recording a new podcast episode, you need to make sure you have great audio quality.

 Saramonic SmartMic

 A flexible option that’s a little cheaper is the Saramonic SmartMic.
-The build quality and audio quality isn’t quite up to the same level as the other options above, but it is absolutely an increase over not using an external microphone.
+The build quality and audio quality aren’t quite up to the same level as the other options above, but it is absolutely an increase over not using an external microphone.